iotaledger/identity.rs/documentation/docs/workflow.md

 Long-lived `epic` branches should be created as soon as a feature is expected to require more than one PR.
 The `epic` branch should be branched from `dev` and should only accept merges that are related to the feature being developed.
 A PR should be opened as soon as the branch is created to publicly notify contributors about the development, the goals and requirements of the feature and the existence of the branch.
 It is recommended to integrate `dev` often to reduce the possibility and potential size of merge conflicts.

 ### Semantic Versioning
 Semantic Versioning (SemVer) describes a methodology for versioning of software to convey meaning and guarantees through the version string.
-A typical version string looks like `2.3.1`, where `2` is called the major, `3` the minor and `1` the patch or bugfix version.
+A typical version string looks like `2.3.1`, where `2` is called the major version, `3` the minor version and `1` the patch or bugfix version.
 The central idea is that every part of the version string conveys meaning.
 A major change introduces behavior that is incompatible with previous versions of the software, while a minor change adds backwards-compatible functionality and a patch simply fixes a problem.
 So just by looking at the version string an implementer will have an understanding of the effort needed to integrate a new version.
 For more detailed information and an overview of advanced features see [Semantic Versioning 2.0.0](https://semver.org/).
 Not to be confused with [Sentimental Versioning](http://sentimentalversioning.org/).

 ### Changelog
 A changelog is a file describing a software project for humans to grasp the type and content of changes from version to version.
 Changelogs are closely related to the versioning of software, since individual changes are grouped into versions that are in our case referenced by a [SemVer string](#Semantic-Versioning).
 We generally follow the recommendations from [keepachangelog](https://keepachangelog.com/en/1.0.0/).
-The changelog in this project is generated from the titles and [labels](#PR-Labels) of [Pull-Requests](#Pull-Requests).
+The changelog in this project is generated from the titles and [labels](#PR-Labels) of [pull requests](#Pull-Requests).

 #### PR Labels
-Labels are used to categorize changes in [Pull-Requests](#Pull-Requests).
-Adding a label will include the labeled [Pull-Request](#Pull-Requests) in the related section of the generated [Changelog](#Changelog).
+Labels are used to categorize changes in [pull requests](#Pull-Requests).
+Adding a label will include the labeled [PR](#Pull-Requests) title in the related section of the generated [changelog](#Changelog).

 Changelogs are generated for the core Rust library and each binding separately.
 To attach a PR to a specific changelog use the following labels:
 ##### `Rust`